 Great if you’re looking to save a buck or two.

 They are good at preventing blisters.

 They absorb, rather than wick, sweat, which is not inherently a bad thing, though it is of note.

-These don’t do much to stabilise you and your run, but they will keep you comfortable.
-They absorb rather than wick sweat, but will keep you pretty dry unless you’re a really profuse sweater.
-They fight blisters really well and they’re cosy overall.
+These don’t do much to stabilize you and your run, but they will keep you comfortable.
+They absorb rather than wick sweat but will keep you pretty dry unless you’re a really profuse sweater.
+They fight blisters really well and they’re cozy overall.